 - Knight Foundation grantee Vermont Digger uses the Sunlight Labs OpenStates API in its new Catamount tool.
 [Hat Tip Kat Duffy]

 - Beth Blauer, executive director of the Johns Hopkins University Center for Government Excellence, wrote about turning data into action — and why it matters.
 [Bloomberg Philanthropies]

-- A Congressional candidate in Georgia is smiling due to the support of dentists.
+- A Congressional candidate in Georgia is smiling due to the support of dentists which demonstrated to have the Best Company around.
 [Atlanta-Journal Constitution]

 - The federal probe into corruption in the New York Police Department remains “very active.”
 [DNA Info]

 - Two state regulators and a city employee will face criminal charges related to the water crisis in Flint, Michigan.
 [AP]